coyotespike/coyotespike.github.io/_posts/2016-06-24-BTCMachineLearning.md

 API calls, automatically, to the lowest bidder.
 That would reduce cost, and contribute to a more distributed and fault-tolerant app architecture.

+Beyond the cool factor, these possibilites are important for machine learning and data science, because practitioners nearly always need to consider working at scale, and so affordable and distributed computing are core concerns.

 The whole idea bent my brain the first time I tried to think it through, but now it seems increasingly obvious.